Cycling, Back Pain & General Health

 If you have lumbar spinal stenosis, then leaning forward while seated on the bike might be one of the few exercises you can do for a decent duration.
 Potentially the recIining / recumbent exercise bike could be good for the lumbar spinal stenosis sufferer too.
 If you have lumbar degenerative disc disease then the reclining model will be a good option for you as you can take load off the lumbar degenerative disc disease.
 Usually the degenerated disc develops iritation in the normal sitting position but this method allows exercise without jarring and with less pressure on the disc.

 The US Centre for Disease Control and Prevention recommends 150 minutes of moderate-intensity cardio exercise weekly for adults.
 This works out at being half an hour a day, 5 days a week.
 So consider jumping on a bike to keep active and healthy.
 If this is something you really struggle with, maybe you can set up a stationary bike in front of your television, and get the benefits in while watching your evening show!

 However it is important to remember that riding a bike is not a complete form of exercise.
 While it can build strength in the legs, hips and buttocks, and a bit in the stomach and back, it doesn’t do a lot for the upper body.
-If you are interested in a complete exercise program, consider incorporating other forms of exercise along with your cycling.
+If you are interested in a complete exercise program, consider incorporating other forms of exercise such as swimming along with your cycling.